SiadA2/Threat-Composer-App/README.md

 - Multi-AZ deployment for high availabilty.
 - Load Balancing and HTTPS redirection provided through an ALB
-- Tasks run in private subnet behind the alb to prevent direct internet access
+- Tasks run behind the alb to prevent direct internet access
 - Security groups to restrict access to resources
 - Route 53 hosted zone and ACM configured to allow the app to be reached on ```https://tm.nginxsiad.com```